xhan85-a11y/ai-tax-fairness/README.md

-# ai-tax-fairness
+# Algorithmic Fairness in AI-Based Tax Systems: Balancing Efficiency with Equity
-Fairness-aware AI framework for tax compliance.
-Evaluates and mitigates algorithmic bias in audit risk scoring using synthetic taxpayer data, Fairlearn metrics, and explainable ML.
+This repo demonstrates fairness-aware ML for tax compliance.